An Informational-Entropic Approach to Exoplanet Characterization: Information Measure

-We note that $\djs$ alone is not able to isolate biosignatures as it measures the difference in information content of the full spectrum rather than individual absorption lines.
-(We can think of it as a global quantity obtained from a given spectrum, like the area of a function obtained from its integral.)
-Identification of biosignatures requires some form of input knowledge (e.g., specific compounds related to biotic activity), while $\djs$ requires none.
-In an accompanying paper we will show how the $\djs$-density per wave number can be used to isolate specifc biosignatures in planetary spectra with limited input knowledge (cf. Eq.
-14 in \citep{Gleiser2012b}).
-Together, these two uses of $\djs$ allow for both the identification of a planetary type (this paper) and for a detailed characterization of an exoplanet's atmospheric composition.
-The global $\djs$ may be used to search for exoplanets with the potential to host life, while the $\djs$ density may identify which of those exoplanets may actually be inhabited.
+We note that $\djs$ alone is not able to isolate biosignatures, as it measures the difference in information content of the full spectrum rather than individual absorption lines.
+(We can think of it as a global quantity obtained from a given spectrum, like the area between two points under a curve obtained from its integral.)
+The identification of biosignatures requires some form of input knowledge (e.g., specific compounds related to biotic activity), while $\djs$ requires none.
+In~a companion paper \citep{vannah2024}, we showed how the $\djs$-density per wave number can be used to isolate specific biosignatures in planetary spectra with limited input knowledge (compare to, for~instance, Equation (\ref{eq:djs}) or Equation~(14) in~\cite{Gleiser2012a}).
+Together, these two uses of $\djs$ allow for both the identification of a Earth-like planets (this paper) and for a detailed characterization of an exoplanet's atmospheric composition.
+The~global $\djs$ studied here may be used to search for exoplanets with the potential to host life, while the $\djs$-density may identify which of those exoplanets may actually be~inhabited.